Updated: 03/03/20 | March 3rd, 2020

 Best places to stay in Le Marais

-- BUDGET: Auberge de Jeunesse MIJE Fourcy – This is a unique budget hostel, as it’s three 17th century buildings renovated to create a hostel trio: MIJE Fourcy, Fauconnier, and Maubuisson.
-The rooms are pretty basic, but there’s a free breakfast.
-Don’t miss the beautiful courtyard.
+- BUDGET: MIJE Marais – This is a unique budget hostel, as it’s three 17th century buildings renovated to create a hostel trio: MIJE Fourcy, Fauconnier, and Maubuisson.
+The rooms are pretty basic, but there’s a free breakfast, free Wi-Fi, and a beautiful outdoor courtyard.

 - MID-RANGE: Villa Beaumarchais – This tiny and attractive hotel is on a quiet side street within walking distance of the Opéra Garnier and Place de la Madeleine.
-The rooms are antique, with a lot of wood furniture and floral wallpaper.
+The rooms have an antique feel to them, with a lot of wood furniture and floral wallpaper.
 It’s very cozy.
 Try to get a room that overlooks the interior courtyard.
-The American-style breakfast buffet is also good!
+They also offer an American-style breakfast buffet and have free Wi-Fi as well as a fitness center.

-- LUXURY: Pavillon de la Reine – Pavillon de la Reine is in the Place des Vosges, one of the most beautiful and oldest squares in the world, and the vine-covered building is gorgeous.
-The rooms have amazing, unique décor, with antique furnishings and enormous windows, and there’s a spa and a fitness center on-site.
-This is a wonderful little hideaway, and Queen Anne of Austria actually once stayed here.
+- LUXURY: Pavillon de la Reine – Pavillon de la Reine is in the Place des Vosges, one of the most beautiful and oldest squares in the world.
+The vine-covered building is gorgeous and the rooms have amazing, unique décor with antique furnishings and enormous windows.
+There’s a spa and a fitness center on-site as well.
+This is a wonderful little hideaway.
+Fun fact: Queen Anne of Austria actually stayed here once.
 Eat at Restaurant Anne if you feel like splurging.

-Home to starving artists for decades, Montmartre offers a stunning view of Paris, arty cafés and bars, cobblestone streets, and the only winery within the city limits.
+Home to starving artists for decades, Montmartre offers a stunning view of overlooking the city.
+The district is home to arty cafés and bars, cobblestone streets, and the only winery within the city limits.
 It’s one of the hipper parts of Paris, even if it has lost some of its old grandeur.
-It’s home to a lot of students, as the rents in this part of town are much cheaper than elsewhere.
-It’s also pretty loud at night, so try to stay on one of the beautiful side streets.

 Best places to stay in Montmartre